ayufan/gitlab-ci-multi-runner/docs/executors/kubernetes.md

 - `memory`: The amount of memory allocated to build containers
 - `service_cpus`: The CPU allocation given to build service containers
 - `service_memory`: The amount of memory allocated to build service containers
-- `helper_image`: A docker image used as the gitlab-helper during builds, for cloning repositories and uploading artifacts

 ## Define keywords in the config toml